How we can help

 What is sensorineural hearing loss?

-While it may not be a life-threatening condition, those living with it can experience both physical and psychological effects.
-From dizziness and tinnitus to withdrawal from social activities and possible cognitive decline, understanding and recognizing the signs of sensorineural hearing loss can help you better address symptoms and take steps to improve your hearing abilities.
+While it may not be a life-threatening condition, those living with sensorineural deafness or sensorineural hearing loss can experience both physical and psychological effects.
+From imbalance and tinnitus to social withdrawal and even cognitive changes, recognizing the signs can help you seek the right treatment options and improve your hearing health.

+The cause of sensorineural hearing loss isn’t always the same.
 The reasons for sensorineural hearing loss can vary, with both genetic and environmental factors playing a role.
 It may occur in one or both ears depending on the cause.
+This type of hearing loss is linked to a problem in the inner ear, which can result from a variety of factors.

-Signs and symptoms
+Recognizing signs and symptoms

-Recognizing sensorineural hearing loss
+Spot the symptoms of sensorineural hearing loss

 If you think you may be experiencing symptoms of sensorineural hearing loss (SNHL), there are some tell-tale signs you can look out for.
 These include: